frdel/agent-zero/docs/2_installation.md

-# Installation guide and Video Tutorial
+# Installation guide for Windows, MacOS and Linux
-A video walkthrough demonstrating the installation process of Agent Zero.
+A [video](https://www.youtube.com/embed/8H7mFsvxKYQ?si=vmGqb--6vczI9gik) walkthrough demonstrating the installation process of Agent Zero.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8H7mFsvxKYQ?si=vmGqb--6vczI9gik" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The following guide provides comprehensive instructions for installing Agent Zero on various operating systems.
 Choose the section that corresponds to your OS:

 ## Windows
 ### Quick Start
 1. **Install Anaconda or Miniconda:** Download and install the appropriate version for your system from [here](https://docs.anaconda.com/anaconda/install/).
 Miniconda is recommended for a minimal installation.
 2. **Create an Environment:** Open Anaconda Navigator (or use the `conda` command), create an environment named `agent-zero`, and select Python 3.12.
 3. **Install Docker Desktop:** Download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop/).